OpenDriveLab/FreeTacMan/README.md

 ## 🦾 Highlight
 - **Data-collection System**: An in-situ, robot-free, real-time tactile data-collection system that leverages a handheld gripper with modular visuo-tactile sensors to excel at diverse contact-rich tasks efficiently.
-- **Dataset**: A large-scale, high-precision (sub-millimeter) visuo-tactile manipulation dataset with over 3000k visuo-tactile image pairs, more than 10k trajectories across 50 tasks.
+- **Visuo-tactile Dataset**: A large-scale, high-precision (sub-millimeter) visuo-tactile manipulation dataset with over 3000k visuo-tactile image pairs, more than 10k trajectories across 50 tasks.
 - **Policy Learning Enhanced by Tactile Pretraining**: Imitation policies trained with our visuo-tactile data outperform vision-only baselines by 50% on average.
 <!-- in a wide spectrum of contact-rich manipulation tasks. -->